19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) in relation to a proposal for a voluntary arrangement under Part V, means the individual or the firm making or intending to make that proposal and includes each of the partners in such firm; and

-(b) in relation to a bankruptcy petition, means the individual debtor to whom, or a firm, or each of the partners in the firm, to which, the petition relates;
+(b) in relation to a bankruptcy application, means the individual debtor to whom, or a firm, or each of the partners in the firm, to which, the application relates;

+[42/2005 wef 01/04/2006]

-“debtor’s petition” means a bankruptcy petition presented under section 58 by a debtor against himself or by all or a majority of the members of a firm against the firm;
+“debtor’s bankruptcy application” means a bankruptcy application made under section 58 by a debtor against himself or by all or a majority of the members of a firm against the firm;

+[42/2005 wef 01/04/2006]

 “estate”, in relation to a bankrupt, is to be construed in accordance with section 78;